Edinburgh with kids

 Edinburgh Victoria Street

-3. Do a Harry Potter Tour
+4. Do a Harry Potter Tour

 Best for: Older kids

 A Harry Potter Tour was at the top of our list for things to do in Edinburgh, as my 12-year-old has read the books, seen the movies, and is a big fan.
+There are multiple tours to choose from, but all will be comparable.
+(As you’re walking with one tour, you’ll likely see other tour groups too – the Harry Potter tours are quite popular!)

 harry potter tour edinburgh

 The Potter Tour and Potter Trail are free of charge, but they hope for donations of around 20 pounds.
 Both of these two tours only permit children over the age of 7 (but there are others that permit all ages.)
+My daughter was the younges person on our tour.

 Elephant House Cafe